willvincent/adonis-ironium/README.md

 [Here's an example.](examples/app/Jobs/Example.js)

-The only real limitation, other than job payload size, which is dictated by the queue backend:
+The only real limitation is job payload size, which is dictated by the queue backend:
 - AWS and IronMQ: 256k
 - beanstalkd: 64k by default, but configurable